-2. U. T. System: Authorization for Transfer of Funds Requiring Advance Regental Approval Under Budget Rules and Procedures No. 2 (Exec.
+2. U. T. System: Request for Transfer of Funds Requiring Advance Regental Approval Under Budget Rules and Procedures No. 2 (Exec.
 Com.
+Letter 92-19).--

-Letter 92-19).--The Executive Committee recommended and the Board approved the following transfer of funds in FY 1993 Educational and General Budgets for The University of Texas System component institutions and The University of Texas System Administration:
+The Executive Committee concurs in the recommendation of the Chancellor and the Executive Vice Chancellors that the U. T. Board of Regents approve the increases set forth on Page $\underline{\text{Ex.C}} - 4$ in FY 1993 Educational and General Budgets for The University of Texas System components and The University of Texas System Administration.